 Jesus told us that the way into the Kingdom of God is narrow and difficult.
 He also said that violent men take it by force.
 And yet there are people in the greater church of God who are telling us now that we do not even have to submit to commands.
 Do you realize how important 'submitting to commands' is during a war?
 Responding quickly to the commands of your sergeant (or your lieutenant, or your captain, or your colonel, or your general) is often the difference between life and death—the difference between victory and failure.

 Here in II Timothy 2:3, we are exhorted to endure hardship.
 So, that tells me that Paul was telling us that true Christianity is not a cakewalk into the Kingdom.
 We are not meant to have a life of religious ease, indolence, and security—merely attending services on the Sabbath, having nice pleasant conversations, and making plans for next week's activities.

-The remainder of this sermon I'm going to spend showing you how the Bible draws our attention to these three areas of warfare.
-First of all:
+The remainder of this sermon I am going to spend showing you how the Bible draws our attention to these three areas of warfare.

 1) THE FLESH